Taipei American School: Student body

 The combined KA-12 school enrollment is approximately 2500.
-TAS abides by the Republic of China Foreign Schools Law, which requires all international schools to only admit students who hold non-ROC passports.
+TAS abides by the Republic of China Foreign Schools Law, which requires all international schools to admit only students who hold non-ROC passports.

 Academics

 The Upper School offers 30 Advanced Placement (AP) courses.
 Additionally, the school also offers 37 International Baccalaureate (IB) courses and IB diplomas.
 Students are often given the chance to take AP and/or IB courses, starting from the 9th grade.
-In many cases, students can take both AP and IB classes, if school counselor approves.
+In many cases, students can take both AP and IB classes, if the school counselor approves.

 The Lower school is pre-kindergarten to Grade 5, the Middle school is Grades 6–8, and the Upper school is Grades 9–12 which is a college preparatory program leading to a TAS U.S. high school diploma, Advanced Placement Capstone Diploma or an International Baccalaureate diploma.
 Almost 100 percent of TAS graduates continue their education at a college or university, the vast majority in the United States.
 TAS offers support services for mild learning needs.